Tom Marsters

-Sir Tom John Marsters, (born 4 August 1945) is the current King's Representative to the Cook Islands (formerly the 7th.
-Queen's Representative).
+Sir Tom John Marsters (born 4 August 1945) is a Cook Islands politician who has been the vice-regal representative in the Cook Islands (Note: Marsters was Queen's Representative during the reign of Elizabeth II.
+Subsequent to the death of Elizabeth II and accession of King Charles III on 8 September 2022, the office has since been known as "King's Representative".) since 2013.
 He is a former Deputy Prime Minister of the Cook Islands, Foreign Minister, and Deputy Leader of the Cook Islands Party.

 Personal life

 Marsters was born on Palmerston Island and educated at Nikao and Avarua Primary Schools before attending Avele College in Samoa and Grimsby Institute of Technology in the United Kingdom.
 Before entering politics he worked as a public servant.
 He was Secretary General of the Cook Islands Party from 1968 to 1999.

 He was first elected to Parliament for the seat of Murienua in a by-election in 1991.

 Cabinet

 Marsters served as Minister of Works in the Cabinet of Sir Geoffrey Henry, but resigned his position in 1997 in protest at budget cuts.
 He later served as Minister of Works, Youth, Sport and Recreation in the first coalition Cabinet of Robert Woonton from 2002 to 2003.
 He rejoined Cabinet after the 2004 election, when Woonton was trying to put together a new coalition; when Woonton resigned to fight a by-election, he served in the Cabinet of Jim Marurai, holding the portfolios of foreign affairs, transport, and youth and sport.

 In August 2005, Marurai sacked Cook Islands Party leader Sir Geoffrey Henry from Cabinet, causing the CIP to reconsider its role in government.
 A month later, Marsters was also sacked, and the coalition formally dissolved.